TheArtOfficial/ArtOfficialStudio-Documentation/README.md

   ```
 If this does not throw an error, then you are all set to run ComfyUI with GPU enabled!

-9. You are ready to head to section 5, "How to Run the ArtOfficial Studio Docker Image"!
+9. You are ready to head to, "How to Log in to Docker with GitHub Token"!
 ---

 ### Linux